Paraguayan food is comforting, flavorful, and deeply connected to the land. It usually includes large servings and is very dependent on staple crops.

 Upscale restaurants in Asunción might feature modern interpretations of traditional dishes.
 It is always good to explore local "comedores" for authentic and inexpensive meals alongside locals.

-Some private tour operators or cultural centers may conduct cooking classes focused on traditional Paraguayan dishes.
+Certain private tour operators or arts centers may conduct cooking classes focused on traditional Paraguayan dishes.

 Many hotels or dining establishments that cater to tourists may feature folklore shows, including traditional dance and music performances.

 Asunción has Spanish language schools for short-term or long-term courses.
 This deepens immersion.
-Learning a few basic expressions in Guaraní creates an unique and appreciated experience by locals.
+Picking up some simple phrases in Guaraní creates an unique and esteemed experience by locals.

-Food tours often sample street food, visit local markets, and experience the ritual of tereré, giving insight into daily food culture.
+Food tours often sample street food, visit local markets, and take in the ritual of tereré, giving insight into daily food culture.

 Visit Mercado 4 for a genuine sensory adventure, but exercise high vigilance for pickpockets.